cferdinandi/adventure/content/rules.md

 <div class="list-spaced-small">
 {{%md%}}
-- **Name & Description.** You can be anyone you want to be in adventure: an elf wizard, a fairy alchemist, a birdfolk spy.
+- **Name & Description.** You can be anyone you want to be in adventure: an elf wizard, a fairy alchemist, a birdfolk knight.
 Be anything you want.
 - **Skills & Abilities.** What makes your character unique?
 Can they breath fire or fly?
 Are they experts at elemental magic or illusions?
 Are they a skilled archer?
 - **Stuff.** Each character starts the game with rope, water, food, ten coins, one healing potion, and a personal item with a story behind it.
-You'll find more in your travels.
+You'll find more on your travels.
 {{%/md%}}
 </div>